zengbing15/lumos_doc/docs/preparation/createaccount.md

 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

-In this guide, we will prepare two CKB accounts, Alice and Bob that will be used in the <var>accounts.ts</var> file in the later [Hello Lumos](../preparation/hellolumos) example.
+In this guide, we will prepare two CKB accounts, Alice and Bob, that will be used in the <var>accounts.ts</var> file in the later [Hello Lumos](../preparation/hellolumos) example.
 For more information about the concepts of CKB accounts, CKB capacity, and the methods to create accounts, see [CKB Accounts and Capacity](../reference/ckbaccount).

 ## Prerequisites